7 Santorini Trip Planning Mistakes To Avoid!

 Private transfer: 50 Euro for up to 4 people

-If you are planning on switching between a couple of hotels during your stay on the island, expect to once again pay about 20-30 euros for each transfer, depending on the distance.
+If you plan on switching between a couple of hotels during your stay on the island, expect to pay about 20-30 euros for each transfer, depending on the distance.

 Taxis rates are also high (we paid 18 euros for just over a one-mile ride).